Standard, Miniature & Toy Australian Shepherd Standard

 The Australian Shepherd is intelligent, primarily a working dog of strong herding and guardian instincts.
 He is an exceptional companion.
 He is versatile and easily trained, performing his assigned tasks with great style and enthusiasm.
 He is naturally reserved with strangers but does not exhibit shyness.
 Although an aggressive, authoritative worker, viciousness toward people or animals is intolerable.
 Fault: Undue shyness.

 The head is clean cut, strong and dry.
 Overall size should be in proportion to the body.
 The muzzle is equal in length or slightly shorter than the back skull.
 Viewed from the side the topline of the back skull and muzzle form parallel planes, divided by a moderate, well-defined stop.
 The muzzle tapers little from base to nose and is rounded at the tip.
 Expression - Showing attentiveness and intelligence, alert and eager.
 Gaze should be keen but friendly.
 Eyes are brown, blue, amber or any variation or combination thereof, including flecks and marbling.
 Almond shaped, not protruding nor sunken.
 The blue merles and blacks have black pigmentation on eye rims.
 The red merles and reds have liver (brown) pigmentation on eye rims.
 Ears are triangular, of moderate size and leather, set high on the head.
 At full attention they break forward and over, or to the side as a rose ear.
-Prick ears and hanging ears are severe faults.
+Prick ears and hanging ears are severe faults and will result as a fail in the show ring.
 Skull - Top flat to slightly domed.
 It may show a slight occipital protuberance.
 Length and width are equal.
 Moderate well-defined stop.
 Muzzle tapers little from base to nose and is rounded at the tip.
 Nose - Blue merles and blacks have black pigmentation on the nose (and lips).
 Red merles and reds have liver (brown) pigmentation on the nose (and lips).
-On the merles it is permissible to have small pink spots; however, they should not exceed 25 percent of the nose on dogs over one year of age, which is a serious fault.
+On the merles it is permissible to have small pink spots; however, they should not exceed 25 percent of the nose on dogs over one year of age, which is a serious fault and will result in a fail in the show ring.

 All colors are strong, clear and rich.
 The recognized colors are blue merle, red (liver) merle, solid black and solid red (liver) and with or without white markings and/or tan (copper) points with no order of preference.
 The blue merle and black have black pigmentation on nose, lips and eye-rims; the red (liver) merle and red (liver) have liver pigmentation on nose, lips and eye-rims. .
 On all colors, the areas surrounding the ears and eyes are dominated by color other than white.
 The hairline of a white collar does not exceed the point of the withers.
 Disqualifications: Other than recognized colors, white body splashes, Dudley nose over 1 year of age.
 Teeth-- A full complement of strong white teeth should meet in a scissors bite or may meet in a level bite.
 Disqualifications - Undershot.
 Overshot greater than 1/8 inch.
 Loss of contact caused by short center incisors in an otherwise correct bite shall not be judged undershot.
 Teeth broken or missing by accident shall not be penalized.